quartzjer/loopy/README.md

 Or read feedback from stdin:
 `echo "Add more conflict" | python loop.py input_file.txt --feedback -`

+With initial content (convenient bootstrap to create new_story.txt in one go):
+`python loop.py new_story.txt --bootstrap "Once upon a time..."` Or read initial content from stdin:
+`cat seed_story.txt | python loop.py new_story.txt --bootstrap -`

 ## Parameters

 - `input_file`: Path to the text file to process (updates in place)